-For many years, it was fashionable to have a big wedding party, with all of your sisters, brothers, cousins and besties included as bridesmaids and groomsmen.
-In fact, in the South, it's still tradition to automatically include your brothers-in-law and sisters-in-law who are married to the bride and groom's real siblings in your bridal party.
+For many years, it was fashionable to have a big wedding party, with all of your sisters, brothers, cousins, and besties included as bridesmaids and groomsmen.
+In fact, in the South, it's still a tradition to automatically include your brothers-in-law and sisters-in-law who are married to the bride and groom's real siblings in your bridal party.
 Add up all those people and you may end up with a REALLY big wedding party.

 The bigger the wedding party, the more stress there is on the wedding couple.
 So you might just wonder why and how the number of bridesmaids and groomsmen got so large.
-Believe it or not, like so many things, the tradition dates back to Roman times, when the law required 10 witnesses to be part of the wedding ceremony.
+Believe it or not, like so many things, the tradition dates back to Roman times when the law required 10 witnesses to be part of the wedding ceremony.
 And all the bridesmaids wore white, like the bride, to confuse evil spirits.

 The big question, for many brides, is how many bridesmaids she actually NEEDS for her wedding.
 And my answer to that is definitely ONE.
 Yep, one.
 You need one friend to bounce ideas off during the planning, one friend who will make sure you go do something ridiculous for your bachelorette, and one friend who will help you get ready on your wedding day, and stand next to you as you take your vows.

 You CAN have as many friends and family members in your wedding party as you like, but keep the following things in mind before you start asking all your friends to participate:

 - Bigger means more expensive for the wedding couple, with flowers, gifts, etc.

 - If you're having a small wedding, a huge wedding party can look lopsided in the pictures.